diegoRambao/vilet-backend/README.md

 ## Getting Started

-To start you must have `MySQL` installed with a database called `vilet`
+To start you must have `MySQL` installed with a database called `vilet-backend`

 ### Prerequisites